Vaaname Ellai

-Vaaname Ellai is a 1992 Indian Tamil-language drama film written and directed by K. Balachander, starring Anand Babu, Babloo Prithiveeraj, Madhoo, Ramya Krishnan, Vishali Kannadasan and Rajesh.
+Vaaname Ellai is a 1992 Indian Tamil-language drama film written and directed by K. Balachander, starring Anand Babu, Babloo Prithiveeraj, Gowtham Sundararajan, Madhoo, Ramya Krishnan, Vishali Kannadasan and Rajesh.
 The story involves five characters from different backgrounds, who, vexed with their lives, enter a suicide pact, but begin a short journey of 100 days to live together happily before dying.

 The story of Vaaname Ellai was conceived after Balachander became upset learning of numerous suicides inspired by his own film Ek Duuje Ke Liye (1981), and was convinced he could make a film speaking against suicide.
 The film was released on 22 May 1992, and Balachander won the Filmfare Award for Best Director – Tamil.

 Plot

 Five young people decide that life is not worth living any more for various reasons.

 Deepak, the son of judge K. Manjunath, is an idealist and never suspects that the many gifts that are showered upon him by his father were things received as bribes.
 One day, dressed as a robot, he shoots a video song about corruption in society.
 Seeing this, his friend remarks that his own father is very corrupt.
 An angered Deepak beats up his friend and challenges him that if that were true, he would commit suicide out of shame.
 Back at home, he sees his father taking a large amount of money as bribe for a lawsuit.
 A shocked Deepak argues with his father over his corrupt practices.
-His mother starts justifying corruption, which has brought the family luxuries like the bungalow, the car, and Anand's new Yamaha bike.
-Besides, a large amount of money is needed for the marriage dowry of their two daughters (Anand's sisters).
-Anand is unable to bear this and immediately sets fire to his Yamaha bike.
+His mother starts justifying corruption, which has brought the family luxuries like the bungalow, the car, and Deepak's new Yamaha bike.
+Besides, a large amount of money is needed for the marriage dowry of their two daughters (Deepak's sisters).
+Deepak is unable to bear this and immediately sets fire to his Yamaha bike.
 He then leaves home.

 Gautham is the only son of rich businessman, M. R. T. He is motherless, happy-go-lucky, and in love with Suguna, a computer operator who works in his father's office.
 One day, his father learns of their love and despises it as he has big plans to marry his son to the daughter of a rich, potential business partner.
 He threatens Gautham to not marry Suguna, but the much-pampered Gautham is adamant in marrying her.
 Meanwhile, Akhila, Suguna's widowed mother, also objects to their love, fearing for problems arising due to the difference in their social status.
 M. R. T. comes up with a plan to stop the couple from marrying.
 He convinces Akhila to marry him, thereby making Gautham and Suguna step-siblings.
 The couple is heartbroken.
 Gautham wants to commit suicide, but Suguna wants to continue to live as the new stepdaughter of M. R. T. She soon shows her own brand of revenge by heavily partying, boozing, and having one night stands, all under her stepfather's nose.
 When arrested for creating a public nuisance, she proudly proclaims being M. R. T.'s daughter, so as to humiliate him.